 - $500,000 to Toplum Kalkinma Derneği in 2023 to reconstruct the marketplace in Jandairis, creating a vibrant, inclusive hub for commerce, trade and entrepreneurship, fostering economic growth, community development and social cohesion post-earthquake.

 The Council on Foundations published a list of resources to guide the philanthropic response to the Turkey and Syria Earthquake.
-Candid is tracking the global response to the earthquake in Turkey and Syria, and as of Oct.
-27, 2023, there are 396 grants and pledges worth more than $483 million, including 340 grants worth $277,367,852 and 56 pledges worth $205,948,679.
+Candid is tracking the global response to the earthquake in Turkey and Syria and, as of Feb.
+5, 2024, there are 498 grants and pledges worth more than $493 million, including 443 grants worth $286,805,810 and 55 pledges worth $205,938,679.

 An earthquake Flash Appeal for Turkey was announced on Feb.
-17 and covers February to April 2023.
+17, 2023, and covered February to April 2023.
 Turkey’s Flash Appeal requests $1 billion to reach 5.2 million people.
-As of Oct.
-27, donors had funded 53.7% of the Flash Appeal.
+As of Feb.
+5, 2024, donors had funded 54.7% of the Flash Appeal.

-The UN’s Connecting Business initiative Network in Turkey is actively involved in the response.
+The UN’s Connecting Business Initiative Network in Turkey was actively involved in the response.
 The network is mobilizing its regional federations to support efforts on the ground.
 An example of corporate engagement is the partnership between the International Organization for Migration, Amazon and the UPS Foundation, which led to deliveries of humanitarian aid to the earthquake zone in southeast Turkey and northwest Syria.

 Governments around the world were quick to respond to requests for international assistance, including Arab countries.
 A day after the earthquake, the United Arab Emirates announced $100 million in humanitarian assistance.
 Alliance reports that governments and charities across Asia have also been mobilizing to respond to the earthquakes’ devastation.

-The European Commission said on March 20 it will support Turkey with $1.07 billion (€1 billion) to help with reconstruction.
+The European Commission said on March 20, 2023, it would support Turkey with $1.07 billion (€1 billion) to help with reconstruction.
 Ursula von der Leyen, the president of the European Union’s executive arm, also pledged more than $115 million (€108 million) in humanitarian aid for Syria at the opening of a donors’ conference in Brussels.
-On March 21, around $7.5 billion (€7 billion) were pledged by the international community at the “Together for the people of Türkiye and Syria” International Donors’ Conference.
+On March 21, 2023, around $7.5 billion (€7 billion) were pledged by the international community at the “Together for the people of Türkiye and Syria” International Donors’ Conference.

 More ways to help